X7J92/MVT-RG/README.md

 ## News
-- :beers: Our paper has been submitted to the ICLR.
+- :beers: Our paper has been submitted to the TIP.

 ## Framework
 ![alt text](2.png)